 - If the student plans on working in South Carolina, they are allowed to complete their two year apprenticeship concurrently while attending Piedmont Technical College.

 - Students must obtain a Student Permit from the South Carolina State Board of Funeral Service.
 Failure to obtain the Student Permit will limit your ability to complete certain classes within the program.

 - All academic transcripts must be submitted to Student Records prior to starting the FSE curriculum.

 - Students will be required to pay a lab fee for each semester they are on campus.

 - Students will be required to conform to a dress code.
-All students must purchase designated shirts and wear approved matching khaki style pants/skirts.

 - The SC Board of Funeral Service may refuse to issue or renew a license or student license to an individual with a conviction of a felony or a crime involving fraud or moral turpitude.

 - All students must have a valid driver's license to be accepted into the Funeral Service program.